Is someone you know too clingy?

 The tables had turned entirely.

-There is no shame to admit that you are too clingy.
-And there are usually good reasons why you became that way; like anxieties in early childhood.
+There is no shame in admitting that you are too clingy.
+And there are usually good reasons why you became that way.
 Good relationships are worth a lot, so if you’ve got a tendency to be too needy, do something about it.
 Work on overcoming the wounds of the past, and make better relationships in the future.

 The answer is within; you are more powerful than you may think.